virajpandya/sapphire/README.md

 #1 can easily be done by downloading miniconda, navigating to the cloned sapphire git directory and doing ```conda env create -f environment.yml```
 This will create a new environment called sapphire which you can activate by doing ```conda activate sapphire```.

-#3 will enable you to do ```import sapphire``` in Python from anywhere on your system without needing to be in the cloned sapphire git firectory.
+#3 will enable you to do ```import sapphire``` in Python from anywhere on your system without needing to be in the cloned sapphire git directory.
-Once we allow pip install, #2 will no longer be necessary.
-Right now it is useful during development.
+Once we allow pip install, #2 and #3 will no longer be necessary except for maybe the private development branch.

 # Basic usage
 You can run sapphire with effectively only 2 lines, along with lines that define a dictionary of model/runtime parameters: